-A leave of absence will not be granted for less than 9.7% of the student's scheduled hours or longer than
+A leave of absence will not be granted for less than 9.7% of the student's scheduled hours or longer than the scheduled hours remaining in the trimester at the time of the leave.

 If the student's request for a leave of absence is denied, the student may appeal the decision to the Institutional Review Panel (IPR).